bluecmd/fejkon/README.md

 The recommended flow is using Quartus Platform Designer to make changes.

 To build the qsys files needed simply execute `make QPATH=/path/to/quartus` in the root directory.
-Then use platform designer to edit `fejkon.qsys`.
+Then use platform designer to edit `fejkon.qsys` using `make edit-clean`.
 When you are done, export the system using "Export System as Platform Designer script (.tcl)" under the "File" menu.
 If you have updated any subsystems you need to this for those systems as well.